Most of the reviews written in my this blog are for two main purposes:

 - For anyone out there that may have the same questions I do.
-Share information and love to share my ideas to those that may not have the opportunity to test gear.
+Share information and my ideas to those that may not have the opportunity to test gear.

 - My main question (is Leica gear worth its premium?)

-I have been reviewing M mount Leica, Carl Zeiss, Canon and Voigtlander lenses lately and passing my findings to the online community.
+I have been reviewing Leica, Carl Zeiss, Canon, Nikon, Sigma and Voigtlander lenses lately and passing my findings to the online community.
 So, let me start now:

-The two lenses I will be reviewing here can be purchased at amazon:
+The lenses I will be reviewing here can be purchased at amazon below:

-The Voigtlander Nokton 50mm f/1.1 is bigger, feels solid and looks nice but not heavier than my Summilux 50 Asph.
+The Voigtlander Nokton 50mm f/1.1 is bigger, feels solid and looks nice mounted on the camera.
 I find the Nokton easier to focus than my Summilux, this is because the bigger barrel makes it easier to turn.
-The aperture ring is nice and solid and the focusing barrel smooth.
+The aperture ring is nice and solid and the focusing barrel smooth like any nice manual lens.
+The 7artisans is almost the same but has no clicks on the aperture ring.

 Here are some images that compare side by side of the two lenses.